sweattep/ancient_quotes/README.md

 >There is a path before each person

+>a moderate community

 >turn the hearts of the parents to their children

+>And do not obey every worthless habitual swearer

 >do this as one people speaking the same language